PRP for Hair Before and After: How It Feels, Week by Week

 PRP Hair Treatment

 PRP hair treatment involves extracting the patient's blood to separate the platelet-rich plasma.
 This plasma is rich in platelets, cytokines, and growth factors.
 It boosts hair growth when injected into the areas of the scalp experiencing balding or hair thinning.
 The active components in plasma are well-known in orthopedic and sports medicine.[1]
 The regenerative ability of the separated plasma boosts wound and tissue healing.
 Its application in the field of dermatology and cosmetics is, in fact, gaining popularity.
 Especially the PRP hair loss treatment, a minimally invasive, simple, and safe procedure.
 It is indeed an effective alternative to invasive restoration techniques, such as hair transplantation.
-While it works for both male and female pattern hair loss, the results aren’t instant.
+While it works for both male and female pattern hair loss, the results aren’t instant after initial treatment.
 Hair regrowth following PRP treatment is a gradual process.
 Below, we detail the procedure for a better understanding.

 How PRP Works on Hair?